Social Personality Psychology, CUNY

 Akemi Nishida is a doctoral student in the social personality psychology PhD program and an adjunct lecturer in Psychology and Disability Studies at City University of New York.
 Using frameworks of social justice studies and critical disability studies, her work focuses on the politicization of disabled people and community building in relation to intersecting oppression and privilege.
 She is also a performer in a project ‘GIMP’ by Heidi Latsky Dance and a starting member of DISLABELEDtv, a media organization by disabled youth/young adults.

 Christie Oliver will be starting at Columbia University, School of Professional Studies, as a graduate student in the Bioethics program in Fall 2017.
 She is from Edinburgh, Scotland and has a Bachelor’s degree with honors in Biomedical Science (Anatomy) from University of Aberdeen.
-Her thesis focussed on fetal testosterone and the role it plays in the development of autism spectrum disorders.
+Her thesis focused on fetal testosterone and the role it plays in the development of autism spectrum disorders.
 She is fascinated by the differences in health care systems globally and is passionate about the development of emerging medical fields.
 She is an active runner and loves to do yoga.

 Visiting Lecturer and PhD Candidate, University of Applied Arts, Vienna